Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 * `bool use_real_velocity (false)` -- this will determine the final performance of the body's movement.
 In case of being `true`, the body will act more like it does in realler physics environment.

 ### Calculation of gravity and damp
-Before v3.0, the gravity is calculated within `move_and_slide()`; since the version, the calculation of it has been extracted from the method and become an independent `calculate_gravity()`, which makes it more couplingless to code the movement of an instance of `EntityBody2D`.
+Before v3.0, the gravity is calculated within `move_and_slide()`; since v3.0 got released, the calculation of it has been extracted from the method and become an independent `calculate_gravity()`, which makes it more couplingless to code the movement for an `EntityBody2D` instance.
 Meanwhile, the simulation of being in dampful area is also what we are seeking for; thus, `calculate_damp()` may help with it when an `EntityBody2D` is in an `Area2D` whose `linear_damp` is enabled and greater than 0, which will affect the body's movement and makes it decelerate.

 ### `max_falling_speed` Working in the method